St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Continuous Symmetries: Conservation Laws

 We are in the position now to discuss the continuous and infinitesimal BRST symmetry transformations (7) and corresponding Noether current.
 Due to our observation in (8), it is clear that we shall have conserved BRST current (and corresponding charge) for the Lagrangian density ${\cal L}_B$.
 In exactly similar fashion, our observation in (10) would lead to the derivation of the anti-BRST conserved current (and corresponding conserved anti-BRST charge).
 First of all, we concentrate on the derivation of Noether's current corresponding to the BRST symmetry transformations.
 The expression for the Noether current [$J^{\mu}_{(b)}$] is

 where ${\cal L}_B$ is the {\it perfectly} BRST invariant Lagrangian density (5) and $X^{\mu}$ is expression in the square bracket of Eq.
 (8).
 In other words, we have:

-It will be noted that, in (33), we have {\it not} taken the BRST symmetry transformations on the {\it auxiliary} fields because they do {\it not} have their derivatives in the Lagrangian density ${\cal L}_B$.
-Furthermore, due to our observation that $s_b\, C_2 = 0$, we have {\it not} taken {\it its} contribution to (33) even though the derivative on $C_2$ field exists in our theory.
+We call a Lagrangian density as the {\it perfectly} symmetry invariant Lagrangian density where {\it no} EL-EoMs and/or CF-type restrictions are invoked for its symmetry invariance (from outside).
+For instance, the Lagrangian density ${\cal L}_B $ is a perfectly symmetry invariant Lagrangian density w.r.t. the BRST symmetry transformations ($s_b$).
+It will be noted that, in (41), we have {\it not} taken the BRST symmetry transformations on the {\it auxiliary} fields because they do {\it not} have their derivatives in the Lagrangian density ${\cal L}_B$.
+Furthermore, due to our observation that $s_b\, C_2 = 0$, we have {\it not} taken {\it its} contribution to (41) even though the derivative on $C_2$ field exists.
 The substitutions of the BRST symmetry transformations (7) and the appropriate expressions for the derivatives w.r.t. the suitable fields of the Lagrangian density ${\cal L}_B$ lead to the following:

 According to the basic tenets of Noether's theorem, we know that the conservation law $\partial_\mu\, J^\mu_{(b)} = 0$ can be proven by using the appropriate EL-EoMs that have been derived in our Sec.
-4 where some of the {\it common} EL-EoMs [cf. Eq.
-(23)] have been listed (that emerge out from {\it both} the Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$).
-In the proof of $\partial_\mu\, J^{\mu}_{(b)} = 0$, we have utilized the EL-EoMs (24) that have been derived from ${\cal L}_{B}$.
-Furthermore, we have invoked the explicit expressions for the auxiliary fields $(B_{\mu\nu}, \, B_\mu, \, F_\mu, \, f_\mu, \, F, \, f)$ in the above proof.
-We lay emphasis on the fact that the expressions for {\it these} auxiliary fields in Eq.
-(21) are nothing but the EL-EoMs derived from ${\cal L}_{B}$ w.r.t. {\it these} auxiliary fields themselves.
-Ultimately, we note that $\partial_\mu\, J^\mu_{(b)} = 0$ which proves the sanctity of Noether's theorem.
+4 where some of the common EL-EoMs [cf. Eq.
+(30)] have been listed (that emerge out from both the Lagrangian densities ${\cal L}_{B}$ and ${\cal L}_{\bar B}$).
+In the proof of $\partial_\mu\, J^{\mu}_{(b)} = 0$, we have utilized the EL-EoMs (31) that have been derived from ${\cal L}_{B}$.
+Furthermore, we have invoked the explicit expressions (28) for the auxiliary fields $(B_{\mu\nu}, \, B_\mu, \, F_\mu, \, f_\mu, \, F, \, f)$ in the above proof.
+We lay emphasis on the fact that the expressions for these auxiliary fields in Eq.
+(28) are nothing but the EL-EoMs derived from ${\cal L}_{B}$ w.r.t. these auxiliary fields themselves.
+Ultimately, we note that the conservation law [$\partial_\mu\, J^\mu_{(b)} = 0$] is {\it true} which proves the sanctity of Noether's theorem.